VHF Spectrum Release

 146 – 147 MHz

 The 146-147 MHz band was first made available to Full Licensees only (including Club/Reciprocal), by a NoV for October 2014-2015.
-For the latest 2015-2016 version, Ofcom has agreed to a Society request that means the exclusion of certain NGR squares as per the map opposite is no longer an explicit restriction.
+For the current NoV version, Ofcom has agreed to a Society request that means the exclusion of certain NGR squares as per the map opposite is no longer an explicit restriction.
 However in order to achieve compliance with the condition re the ‘HCM agreement’, those squares are where particular caution is still required.
 Achieving compliance with the HCM condition may require lower power than 25W erp, or use of directional antennas that must beam away from international borders.

 Further information on the Harmonised Calculation Method (HCM) agreement referred to in the NoV is available here.